ablab/IsoQuant/README.md

 <a name="sec3.1"></a>
 ## IsoQuant input
 To run IsoQuant, you should provide:
+* Long RNA reads (PacBio or Oxford Nanopore) in one of the following formats:
-* reads in FASTA/FASTQ (can be gzipped) or sorted and indexed BAM;
+  * FASTA/FASTQ (can be gzipped);
+  * Sorted and indexed BAM;
-* reference sequence in FASTA format (can be gzipped).
+* Reference sequence in FASTA format (can be gzipped);
 * _Optionally_, you may provide a reference gene annotation in gffutils database or GTF/GFF format (can be gzipped).

+IsoQuant is also capable of using short Illumina reads to correct long-read alignments.

 IsoQuant can handle data from multiple _experiments_ simultaneously.
 Each experiment may contain multiple _samples_ (or _replicas_).
 Each experiment is processed individually.
+Running IsoQuant on several experiments simultaneously is equivalent to several separate IsoQuant runs.

-The ouput files for each experiment will be placed into a separate folder.
+The output files for each experiment will be placed into a separate folder.
 Files from the same _experiment_ are used to construct a single GTF and aggregated abundance tables.
-If a single experiment contains multiple samples, per sample abundance tables are also generated.
+If a single experiment contains multiple samples/replicas, per sample abundance tables are also generated.

-Two ways of providing input files are described below.
+The ways of providing input files are described below.

 ### Specifying input data via command line